Buildings’ energy use: a large and compelling mitigation potential

 Today, the main challenges are ensuring a timely, committed, and efficient implementation of the directive at the Member State level, as well as indentifying and overcome market barriers and political issue.
 Our recent survey, Energy efficiency and energy savings: a view from the buidling sector, shows that 80% of European respondents view building regulations as beneficial to the building sector.

-BPIE supports the implementation of the European Union’s Energy Performance in Buildings Directive and the recently adopted Energy Efficiency Directive’s requirements for national - renovation strategies for the existing building stock.
+Our partner BPIE supports the implementation of the European Union’s Energy Performance in Buildings Directive and the recently adopted Energy Efficiency Directive’s requirements for national - renovation strategies for the existing building stock.
 Beyond these two Directives, BPIE develops innovative policy proposals and is working closely with stakeholders from policymaking and the private sector.

-The Europe Hub is currently working on the following projects:
+BPIE worked on the following projects:

 - [Report] Preparing the Ground for Low Energy Buildings in Central and Eastern Europe